BohorquezSD/CloudnonicTicketing/README.md

 ## BONUS
 1) The Devise gem was used for login authentication for the data modification operations.
-2) The max_tickets attribute was added as a limit for tickets per event, and a callback was used to verify that the ticket can be created."
+2) The max_tickets attribute was added as a limit for tickets per event, and a callback was used to verify that the ticket can be created.

+## Future developments:
+As possible improvements in the future, pagination of records, log handling, and deletion methods can be added.